 When you’re standing there, stop and consider what you’re looking at!
 This Bari gem holds 2000 years of preserved history.
 The roman road & stunning mosaics, likely dating back to the original church, are fascinating!

-The museum is open from 9:30 am -12:30 pm and costs just 3€ to enter.
+The small museum is open from 9:30 am -12:30 pm and costs just 3€ to enter.
 This Bari hidden treasure is absolutely worth the price of entry and should not be missed.
 It may be small but it’s also one of the best things to do in Puglia, too!

 Exploring around the outside ramparts, towers, and moat is free, but the museum requires a ticket to enter.
 Also notable, unlike many things to do in Bari, the castle does not close for the afternoon.
 It’s open all day.
+For more context on the castle’s history, consider visiting with a guide.

 6. Glimpse Daily Fisherman Life at the Porto Vecchia.